rsobon/Symfony-Rest-Angular-Demo/README.md

 ```

 After that you can access the REST API!
-Now you can navigate to login page of the ApiClient frontend application:
+Now you can navigate to login page of the MVC frontend client application:

 ```
 http://127.0.0.1:8000/ApiClient#/login